peccu/ghactions-webhook-sample/README.md

           git push -f origin main
 ```

 The sample sequence is like this.
-Sample web page is also in [./docs/index.html](./docs/index.html).

 ```mermaid
 sequenceDiagram